 Volunteers play a critical role in the fight against hunger where we live.

 Food Gatherers maintains a working warehouse, processing an average of nine tons of food each day, and a busy Community Kitchen, cooking and serving hot meals seven days a week.
-Volunteers are vital to our success in distributing 7.8 million pounds of food — the equivalent of 6.6 million meals — each year.
+Volunteers are vital to our success in distributing more than 7.8 million pounds of food — the equivalent of 6.5 million meals — each year.
 We hope you will join us to make a difference and have fun!

 General Information and Requirements: